penn-cnt/scalp_deep-learning/README.md

 ## Using venv and pip

+To create a virtual environment, you need to create a location for the environment to install to.
+For this example, we will specify `/demonstration/environment/cnt_codehub` as our environment location.
+Using the python version of your choice, in this example we will select 3.10, run the following command:

+> python3.10 -m venv /demonstration/environment/cnt_codehub

+to create a new virtual environment.
+To enter the envrionment, simply run:

+> source /demonstration/environment/cnt_codehub/bin/activate

+**NOTE:** To streamling the process, we recommend making an alias command to avoid having to navigate the the activate file everytime.

-A requirements.txt file with all the needed packages to run this suite of code can be found at the following location:
+Once in the environment, a requirements.txt file with all the needed packages to run this suite of code can be found at the following location:

 > [CNT Codehub YAML](core_libraries/python/cnt_codehub/envs/requirements.txt)